Visitor/Volunteer Sign In Procedures

 3. What if I do not have a Government-Issued ID?

 - Provide your full name and date of birth and you will receive an official name badge.

-- On your next visit, please bring Government-Issued ID.
+- On your next visit, please bring a government-Issued ID.

 - If you do not have one of the IDs listed above, bring in one or more documents you have that include your date of birth and photo, if possible.
 Once school staff can verify your identity, you will be able to sign in with just your name at future visits.
 Otherwise, you will need to sign in with your name and date of birth each time.